NCAlgebra/NC/DOCUMENTATION/MANUAL/NCGB.md

 ## Minimal versus Reduced Gröbner Basis

-The algorithm implemented by `NCGB` always produces a Gröbner Basis with the *minimal* possible number of polynomials.
-However, such polynomials are not necessarily the "simplest" possible polynomials;
-called the *reduced* Gröbner Basis.
+The algorithm implemented by `NCGB` always produces a Gröbner Basis with the *minimal* possible number of polynomials at a given iteration.
+However, such polynomials are not necessarily the "simplest" possible polynomials; called the *reduced* Gröbner Basis.
 The *reduced* Gröbner Basis is unique given the relations and the monomial ordering.
 Consider for example the following monomial ordering

     SetMonomialOrder[x, y]